DeepScholar-Bench: A Live Benchmark and Automated Evaluation for Generative Research Synthesis: Experimental Results

 \subsubsection{Generative Research Synthesis Systems Demonstrate Large Room for Improvement.}

-From Table~\ref{tab:main_results}, we see that no method is able to achieve a score greater than $.19$ across all metrics.
-Moreover, on several key metrics, including nugget coverage, reference coverage and document importance, each evaluated method's performance remains well below $.45$.
-This reflects the inherent difficulty of the generative research task provided by DeepScholar-bench, which requires systems to navigate the live web, reasoning about relevance and importance of documents to perform retrieve sources and then surface key information into a coherent report that answers the query.
+From Table~\ref{tab:main_results}, we see that no system surpasses a geometric mean of .31 across all metrics, with OpenAI DeepResearch obtaining the highest geometric mean.
+Moreover, on several key metrics, including Nugget Coverage, Reference Coverage and Document Importance, each baseline's performance remains below $.40$.
+This reflects the inherent difficulty of the generative research task provided by \sys-bench, particularly the need for systems to navigate the live web, reasoning about coverage and importance of documents, before surfacing key information in long-form report.

-We now analyze each evaluated dimension, comparing performance of the open-source research systems, search AI's and commercial systems to the human-written exemplars.
-On knowledge synthesis, we see that OpenAI DeepResearch offers the best performance compared to all other prior methods on both Organization, with a score of $.857$, and Nugget Coverage, with a score of $.392$.
-OpenAI DeepResearch, as well as the o3, Claude and Gemini search AI's achieve relatively high Organization scores compared to human-written exemplars.
+We now analyze each evaluated dimension, comparing performance of the open-source research systems, search agents and commercial systems to the human-written exemplars.
+On Knowledge Synthesis, we see that OpenAI DeepResearch offers the best performance compared to all other prior methods on both Organization, with a score of $.857$, and Nugget Coverage, with a score of $.392$.
+OpenAI DeepResearch, as well as the o3, Claude and Gemini search agents achieve relatively high Organization scores compared to human-written exemplars.
 However, on Nugget Coverage all prior methods scores below $.40$.
-This demonstrates that while existing systems, especially those using state-of-the-art models, can generate well-organized and coherent summaries, they still struggle to extract and surface key facts, a crucial capability for synthesis tasks.
+This demonstrates that while existing systems, especially those using state-of-the-art models, can generate well-organized and coherent summaries, they still struggle to surface key facts to answer the research query, a crucial capability for research synthesis tasks.

-Turning our attention to the retrieval quality performance of prior methods, we once again find significant room for improvement.
+Turning our attention to the Retrieval Quality performance of prior methods, we once again find significant room for improvement.
 Once again, OpenAI DeepResearch offers the strongest performance among the other benchmarked prior methods on Relevance Rate, Reference Coverage and Document Importance, but still far from saturates performance.
 While it's Relevance Rate shows strong performance, exceeding that of the human exemplars with a score of $.629$, it's Reference Coverage and Document Importance scores remain exceedingly low: $.187$ and $.124$ respectively.
-This demonstrates that while state-of-the-art generative research synthesis systems are capable of retrieving relevant sources, they still struggle to find a comprehensive set of notable sources and fall short compared to the ability of human experts.
+This demonstrates that while state-of-the-art generative research synthesis systems excel at retrieving \emph{relevant} sources, they still struggle to find \emph{comprehensive sets of notable sources}, falling short compared to the ability of human experts.